dustinpfister/blog_posts/_posts/threejs-examples-position-things-to-sphere-surface.md

 ##  This Sphere Surface Mesh Placement example and what to know first before getting into

 This is a post on a three.js project example that is a module that I can use to create a sphere, with other mesh objects positioned onto the surface of the sphere.
 This is then a post that is on a somewhat advance topic, and is then not any kind of post that has to do with the [basics of getting started with threejs](/2018/04/04/threejs-getting-started/).
+I will not be getting into basic things about threejs and javaScript in general in this post, but I do still often write about a few things you might want to read up more on in these opening sections.

 <iframe class="youtube_video"  src="https://www.youtube.com/embed/QSdjTqOvJVY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+### Check out the Vector3 class

+There are a lot of usful methods in the vector3 class that can be used to help with this sort of thing.
+One such method is the [set from spherical coords method](/2022/02/04/theejs-vector3-set-from-spherical-coords/) of vector3, but there is also the [apply euler](/2021/06/18/threejs-vector3-apply-euler/) method that can be used with a collection of other methods in the class also.

+### Raycaster is worth looking into also

+The [raycaster class](/2021/05/18/threejs-raycaster/) could also be used to do this sort of thing.
+A raycaster might prove to be a little overkill when it comes to a sphere, but it would prove to be more flexible when it comes to geometry in general beyond just that of a sphere.

 ### Version Numbers matter with three.js